 How to Design with a Monochromatic Color Scheme

-A monochromatic scheme, or palette, starts with a single hue.
-Any additional colors used in the palette are variations of that specific hue either its shades, tints or tones.
-The idea here is that there is only one color for example just a blue or just a pink.
-It’s not a combination of various colors or hues.
-The idea of monochromatic color dates back to painters and other types of artists.
-But today, it’s a relevant term for both web and graphic designer.
+A monochromatic scheme starts with a single hue.
+Any additional colors used in the palette are variations of that specific hue, either in shades, tints, or tones.
+The idea here is that there is only one main color in the design, for example only pink or blue, instead of the combination of various colors and hues.
+The idea of monochromatic color dates back to the time of painters and other types of visual artists.
+Today, it’s a relevant term for both web and graphic designers.

-It’s becoming a more popular design option as it provides a more cohesive look for design.
-A well executed monochromatic color scheme can be a creative way to express a brand.
-It can bring good attention when done well.
+Its popularity is growing these days, as it provides a more cohesive look for design.
+A well-executed monochromatic color scheme can be a creative way to express brand identity.
+It can bring attention to a design when it’s done well.
 You shouldn’t worry about a monochromatic scheme being boring or limiting.

-You’re welcome to use any shade or tint of the color/hue to create something invigorating instead of a literally a single color.
-Using a white and a black is okay in monochromatic color schemes as they themselves are not colors.
+You’re welcome to use any shade or tint of the color/hue in order to create something invigorating.
+Using white and black is okay in monochromatic color schemes, as they are not colors.
 They help you achieve the various tones and shades anyways.

-The landing page for Facebook’s Messenger is a fantastic first example.
-The design of this website and its various UI elements are monochromatic in the iconic Messenger blue.
+The landing page of Facebook’s Messenger is a fantastic first example.
+The design of this website and its various UI elements are monochromatic, using the iconic Messenger blue.
 As far as web design goes, there aren’t many true monochromatic examples.

-Even if a website only uses an orange color and its variations it will also include shades of grey as well.
-And this is already including white and black which most people see as separate colors.
-Although this is the case usually for text colors.
-That’s okay.
+Even if a website only uses an orange color and its variations, it will also include shades of grey as well.
+And, that is already including white and black which most people see as separate colors.
+Although, grey is usually used for text color, and that’s okay.
 The buttons and links are blue, while the inputs use a lighter grey for text and border color.
-That’s completely acceptable.
+That’s completely acceptable as well.

-Another example is that of a landing page for DigitalOcean.
-The home page features a bright blue as its main color with a few different variations in the graphics throughout the page.
+The landing page of DigitalOcean is another great example of monochromatic design.
+The homepage features a bright blue as the main color, with a few different variations in the graphics throughout the page.

-The inputs, the buttons and even the links are all colored blue.
-Some of the text in the graphics are blue too.
-If there was ever a monochromatic website example, it’s this one.
+Inputs, buttons and even links are all colored blue.
+Some text strings in the graphics are blue, too.
+If I could show only one monochromatic website example it would be this one.

 How to choose the right palette?

-There are a few steps you need to make to even begin working in monochrome.
+There are a few steps you need to take to begin to work in monochrome.
 First, decide on the brand colors.
-Let those guide be the decision making process for you.
-It’s silly to just pick a color on a whim to use in your designs whether the palate is monochromatic or not.
-If you’re in charge of a redesign including colors then again pick what is right for the product and its brand.
+It’s silly to just pick a color on a whim to use in your designs whether the palette is monochromatic or not.
+If you’re in charge of a redesign involving colors then again, pick what is right for the specific product and brand.
 Most brands have just that one specific hue that’s tied to the logo and identity of the business.
-It’s more often than not going to be the main focus color on the website as well.
-That’s the color to use.
+It’s, more often than not, going to be the main focus color on the website as well.
+That’s the color you need to use.

-When designing a whole website I’d urge you to decide if the whole thing needs to be in monochrome.
+When designing a complete website, I would urge you to decide if the whole thing needs to be in monochrome.
 Working with only a monochromatic palette can become frustrating.
 For instance, how can you make something stand out if everything is the same shade of red or green?
 Maybe all you need is just a single section to make it more interesting.

-Another thing to note about the monochromatic palette is the amount of emphasis on the color itself.
-Let’s take SendGrid’s website for a minute.
-If you click through their site, you may not even notice that it’s monochromatic because the emphasis is subtle.
+Another thing to understand about monochromatic palettes is the amount of emphasis you put on the color.
+Let’s take a look at SendGrid’s website for a moment.
+When you click through their site, you may not even notice that it’s monochromatic because the emphasis is subtle.

-On the pricing page, there is very little blue except for some key pieces of information like links and a few buttons.
+On the pricing page, there is very little blue, except for some key pieces of information such as links and a few buttons.
 The FAQ section and the footer are also blue and monochromatic.
 The design calls for a limited amount of color on this website.
-It just so happens to be the same blue color.
-Here the monochromatic color palette is not in the user’s face.
+It just happens to be the same blue color.
+Here, the monochromatic color palette is not pushed into the user’s face.
 It’s all up to you how intense you want to make it.

 WeDo is another soft example of a monochromatic color scheme.
-The website has more shades of grey than it does of its blue color.
+The website has more shades of grey than it does of blue, its primary color.
 Either way, you can call this design monochromatic.
-The web page is not overflowing with color at all.
+The web page is not overwhelmed with color at all.
 The blue is noticeable but it’s not over the top.

-The same can be said about the different shades of grey too.
-WeDo is another example of how pleasant and simple a monochromatic website can look.
+The same can be said about the different shades of grey, too.
+WeDo is a great example of how pleasant and simple a monochromatic website can look.

-I have found another example of subtle color but much more monochromatic.
-Although not all of the lookback’s website is in true monochrome, we can still examine the homepage’s header.
-The background here is a light blue.
+I have found another example of subtle but much more monochromatic colors.
+Although not all of lookback’s website is true monochrome, we can still examine the homepage’s header.
+The background here is light blue.
 The input has a blue border that’s also the color of the CTA button.
-Both the email capture and the iPhone have a slight blue shadow too.
+Both the email signup button and the iPhone image have a slight blue shadow, too.

-The text is even a dark shade of blue actually.
-The icons below the email capture are a blue shade as well.
-This is the most monochromatic example yet even if the graphics in the iPhone are are other colors.
-Like I’ve been saying, there is always a color balance you can bring to a design whether it’s with a monochromatic color scheme or not.
+Even the text is a darker shade of blue, actually.
+The icons below the email capture use a blue shade as well.
+This is the most monochromatic example yet, even if the graphics inside the iPhone image are of other colors.
+Like I’ve said, there is always a color balance you can bring to a design whether it’s with a monochromatic color scheme or not.

 Faux Monochrome Color Schemes

-A big concern with using monochrome is that if everything is the same shade of a color, it’s hard to make something stand out.
-It can be a struggle I agree.
+A big concern about using monochrome is that if everything is a shade of the same color, it’s hard to make something stand out.
+It can be a struggle, I agree.
 That’s why you often see faux monochrome designs.
-Lookback’s home page isn’t just made up of the blue color there is also a pink button further down.
-This is without mentioning the graphics and photos.
+Lookback’s homepage isn’t just made up of blue but there is also a pink button further down, without mentioning the graphics and photos.

 The first example is Simple.
-The website is mainly blue, white and grey.
-The colors are great, and the use of it is very interesting, at least on the home page.
-Sometimes the headings are blue, sometimes they are a dark grey.
+The website is mainly blue, white, and grey.
+The colors are great, and their use is also very interesting, at least on the homepage.
+Sometimes the headings are blue, sometimes they are dark grey.
 It’s fun that the design mixes it up.

-One other thing the design mixes up are the colors.
-Sometimes there is a very light beige background pattern on a section.
-The pattern varies too, which is a constant theme of this design style.
-But the important thing is that the pattern is not blue, it’s beige.
-Although the majority of the home page is, in fact, monochromatic, the beige pattern breaks this color scheme.
+Another thing the design mixes up are the colors.
+Sometimes there is a very light beige background pattern behind a section.
+The pattern also varies, which is a constant theme of this design style.
+But, the important thing is that the pattern is not blue but beige.
+Although the majority of the homepage is, in fact, monochromatic, the beige pattern breaks this color scheme.

 The second example is a landing page for UXPin.
-Their landing page is very similar to the rest in this article.
-But they used full colored logos and photos.
-They also use a few different colors in their graphics like green, brown and yellow.
+Their landing page is very similar to the other designs in this article.
+But those have used full colored logos and photos and also a few different colors in their graphics such as green, brown, and yellow.

-The landing page is mostly filled with black and blue throughout.
-I think the designers here wanted to keep the blue as the main color and keep the design monochromatic as far as they could take it.
-Again, that’s perfectly fine to do so and add the color variations as needed.
+The landing page is mostly filled with black and blue.
+I think designers here wanted to keep blue as the main color and keep the design monochromatic as far as they could take it.
+Again, it’s perfectly fine to do so and add the color variations as needed.

 The last example here is the homepage of Vero.
-Most of the site is focused on this teal shade of blue.
+Most of the site uses the same teal shade of blue.
 Most of the sections have a specific color scheme.
-The one included in the screenshot has a light blue background and a blue link color.
-Yet in the accompanying image, there is a small hint of yellow, green and purple.
+The one you can see on the screenshot has a light blue background and a blue link color.
+Yet, in the accompanying image, there is a small hint of yellow, green, and purple as well.

-This kind of color pattern is true in a lot of sections here.
-Even the hero section does it.
+This kind of color pattern is true of a lot of sections here.
+Even the hero section uses it.
 It’s mostly blue until it needs another color.
-Vero’s website is a good example of starting with a monochromatic color scheme and adding onto it to better the overall design.
+Vero’s website is a good example of starting with a monochromatic color scheme and adding other colors to it in order to better the overall design.

-Do you like the way a monochromatic color scheme looks in web design?
-Would you now consider using it in your designs?
+Do you like the way monochromatic color schemes look in web design?
+Would you now consider using it in your own designs?